vycke/digl/README.md

 Step one of the algorithm is to determine the initial ranks of the graph.
 This is achieved by combining several different techniques, and create an ordered list of ranks.

 1. Get all the paths based on the starting node, using a _depth-first search_ tree-traversal algorithm (note: it ignores already visited nodes within a path to avoid loops).
-2. Use a n algorithm to determine the longest possible route from the start node, disregarding loops.
+2. Use a n algorithm to determine the longest or shortest (based on the config) possible route from the start node, disregarding loops.
 The length of the found longest route for each node is used as the corresponding _rank_ of the node.
 3. Order all nodes within a rank, based on its occurance in the longest paths, i.e. nodes in longer paths are placed higher in a rank compared to nodes in a shorter path.
 The resulting ranks are the initial ranks of the algorithm of this package.

 ```js